Lucas Halter: Loan to Goiás

 On 18 July 2022, Halter was loaned to fellow top tier Goiás until the end of the year.
 After becoming a starter in the last rounds of the year, his loan was extended for a further season in December.

 A regular starter for the Esmeraldino during the 2023 campaign, Halter returned to Athletico in December, after his parent club rejected an offer from Goiás in August.

 Botafogo

 On 7 January 2024, Botafogo announced the signing Halter on a four-year deal, for a rumoured fee of US$ 2 million.
 Initially a starter, he lost his starting spot in June, and fell down the pecking order after the arrivals of Bastos and Adryelson.

+Houston Dynamo

+On 12 January 2025, Halter signed with Major League Soccer side Houston Dynamo until the end of their 2029-30 season for an undisclosed transfer fee.